AtB-AS/config-specs/README.md

 Note contract/fixture tests in [src/tests/contract-fixtures-tests](./src/tests/contract-fixtures-tests).
 These
 tests should never fail unless it is very intentional.
-These are ment to ensure backwards compatibility with older apps.
+These are meant to ensure backwards compatibility with older apps.

 If they fail you need to ensure that the change is intentional and that older